belshikun/belshikun.github.io/content/dnd/castalia-log-6.md

 ---

 They reach Crystalport's western gate.
 Unlike the previous few times they've entered the city, the guards seem very suspicious.
-"Do you have anything to declare?" asks the guard, obviously suspicious of their covered *floating disk*.
+"Do you have anything to declare?" asks the guard, eyeing the covered *floating disk*.

 "It's a delicate matter," says Aurelia.
 "We found an evil relic, and are transporting it to the temple of Soleil to be cleansed and destroyed."